Harshavardhan-BV/webserver-configs/README.md

 - Add the reverse proxy configurations in [proxy-confs](./swag/swag_configs/nginx/proxy-confs/).
 You can rename the app.subdomain.conf.sample to app.subdomain.conf to activate them.
 I've added additional modifications/headers to the files I use to improve security and I've uploaded them.
 You'll need the additional [local.conf](./swag/swag_configs/nginx/local.conf) and [x-secure.conf](./swag/swag_configs/nginx/x-secure.conf) if so
 - [x-secure.conf](./swag/swag_configs/nginx/x-secure.conf) contains HTTP headers that are meant to increase security and mitigate cross-site scripting attacks.
 They are commented out in [ssl.conf](./swag/swag_configs/nginx/ssl.conf) but since some web-apps implement their own headers, this was moved to a seperate file to enable on a case basis
 - [local.conf](./swag/swag_configs/nginx/local.conf) contains configurations to limit only to LAN
 - (Optional) I've enabled HSTS by removing the comment-out in [ssl.conf](./swag/swag_configs/nginx/ssl.conf) and submited it for [preload](https://hstspreload.org/) afterwards.
 This ensures that all connections to the domain and subdomains are strictly HTTPS by hard-coding it every major browser.
-But if for some reason you lose HTTPS, the browser will refuse to load the
-- I've also enabled opt out of Google's FLoC by removing the comment-out in [ssl.conf](./swag/swag_configs/nginx/ssl.conf) for that as well
+But if for some reason you lose HTTPS, the browser will refuse to load the site.
+I've also enabled opt out of Google's FLoC by removing the comment-out in [ssl.conf](./swag/swag_configs/nginx/ssl.conf) for that as well
+- (Optional) I've changed site-conf [default](./swag/swag_configs/nginx/site-confs/default) such that the website (www) is only accessible by URL and not IP address as most of the bots traffic were resolving by IP.
+You may copy the file and change the domain or go through the contents and change your copy accordingly.
 - Restart the container with `sudo docker restart swag` for the changes to take effect

+**Instructions for fail2ban:**
+- TBD

 **To-Do:**
 - [x] fail2ban for services